List of DC Comics characters: E: Shvaughn Erin

+A year after the events of "Earthwar", Erin is appointed the Science Police's liaison to the Legion.
+Shvaughn works closely with and enters a relationship with Element Lad.
+Years later, Erin has ended her relationship with Element Lad, and Earth's government has fallen under the control of the Dominators.
+When a Dominator assassinates Earth President Tayla Wellington, full-scale war breaks out.
+It is revealed that Erin was born a man named Sean Erin and used the medication Profem to complete his gender transition and biologically transform into a female.
+With open warfare across the planet, Erin is unable to maintain constant access to Profem.
+Element Lad is supportive when Erin physically reverts to his original gender.
+After the Dominators are defeated, Erin is appointed chief of the Science Police contingent on New Earth.

 Sarah Essen

-Sarah Essen, also named Sarah Essen Gordon, is a character in DC Comics.

-Appearing in Batman #405, part of the Batman: Year One storyline, she is a detective partnered with then-lieutenant James Gordon.
-A woman of German descent, her age is never revealed, but in Greg Rucka's novelization of the "No Man's Land" storyline she is said to be 12 years younger than Gordon.
-Sarah's detective skills are shown during her attempts with Gordon to catch Batman, by deducing that he is Bruce Wayne by virtue of his history and the money needed for Batman's arsenal.
-She and Gordon, who was married at the time, start a brief affair, but a corrupt Commissioner Gillian B. Loeb attempts to blackmail them; Gordon ends the affair and confesses his actions to his wife Barbara.
-Sarah leaves Gotham City for New York City soon afterwards.
+Sarah Essen is a detective partnered with lieutenant James Gordon.
+Essen suspects Batman is Bruce Wayne by virtue of his history and the money needed for Batman's arsenal.
+She and Gordon, who has a pregnant wife, carry on an affair for two months, but despite their lack of discretion, a corrupt Commissioner Gillian B. Loeb is the only one to find out.
+Gordon ends the affair and confesses his actions to his wife Barbara.
+Essen starts to ask him "If your wife weren't pregnant, would you --", implying she was willing to marry him.
+She leaves Gotham City for New York City sometime afterwards.

-Sarah returns in Batman #458 (January 1991), where it is explained that she had married a New York cop who was killed during a drug bust.
+Essen returns in Batman #458 (1991), where it is explained that she married a New York cop who was killed during a drug bust.
 Gordon had long since divorced and the two begin a relationship, resulting in Gordon's proposing to her on a night when the police station is under attack by a trio of supervillains with electrical powers.
-The two get married in Batman: Legends of the Dark Knight Annual #2 (1992).
+The two are married in Batman: Legends of the Dark Knight Annual #2 (1992).

-When James Gordon is demoted by Mayor Armand Krol in Batman #519, Sarah is given the job in his stead.
-Gordon later resigns from the Gotham City Police Department in the same issue.
+When James Gordon is demoted by Mayor Armand Krol, Essen is given the job in his stead.
+Gordon resigns from the Gotham City Police Department in the same issue.
 She takes on Gordon's collaboration with Batman and Robin, but does not like the job.
-Sarah is later fired from the GCPD by Krol, who is now "a lame duck" after losing the mayoral election against Marion Grange.
+Essen is later fired from the GCPD by Krol, who is "a lame duck" after losing the mayoral election against Marion Grange.
 Essen is replaced as Commissioner by Andrew Howe, a close friend of Krol.
-Grange later re-instates James Gordon as Commissioner and hires Sarah to serve as liaison between the GCPD and the mayor's office.

-Sarah is murdered by the Joker in Detective Comics #741, at the end of the "No Man's Land" story arc.
-Her stepdaughter Barbara attends her funeral, feeling regret to call her as Sarah rather than Mom.
+Grange later re-instates James Gordon as Commissioner and hires Essen to serve as liaison between the GCPD and the mayor's office.
+Essen is murdered by the Joker at the end of the "No Man's Land" story arc.

-In post-Infinite Crisis continuity (as seen in flashbacks in Detective Comics #875), Gordon and Essen were married much earlier, when Gordon was still a lieutenant, and she had a more active role in raising her stepdaughter.

-In The New 52-rebooted DC continuity, Sarah's marriage with James Gordon never took place, even after the DC Rebirth event, but she returned in the "Infinite Frontier" relaunch.

-Other versions of Sarah Essen

-Sarah Essen makes cameo appearances in The Dark Knight Returns.